-- b) New Impact Reduced to Less than Significant with New Mitigation Identified.
-The GPA EIR concluded that the proposed project could contribute to cumulative impacts associated with transportation.
+- No Change to Previous Impact, but New or Revised Mitigation Identified.
+The GPA b) EIR concluded that the proposed project could contribute to cumulative impacts associated with transportation.
 Analysis considered projects proposed in the Northern Waterfront area and any change to the development assumption in the GPA EIR (i.e., Encinal Terminals and Chipman).
 The findings are that the project's contribution to cumulative impacts would not be more severe than the findings of the GPA EIR with respect to transportation.
 Regarding traffic, this Subsequent IS/MND identified potential cumulative impacts due to increased delay and project area intersections.
 Mitigation measures, including signal installation and timing adjustments were identified and included in this Subsequent IS/MND to reduce the potential for cumulative impacts.
 Further, cumulative impacts related to traffic operations presented in the GPA EIR would not be substantially more severe.
 As a result, the mitigation measures included in this Subsequent MND would ensure that all potentially significant environmental impacts are reduced to less than significant at the project-level and cumulatively.
-These findings are consistent with the GPA EIR. - c) New Impact Reduced to Less than Significant with New Mitigation Identified.
+These findings are consistent with the GPA EIR. - c) No Change to Previous Impact, but New or Revised Mitigation Identified.
 The project may have significant adverse effects on human beings in the areas of air quality, noise, and traffic during construction, and with hazardous materials considerations with redevelopment of the site.
 Mitigation measures identified in this Initial Study would reduce the effects to less-than-significant levels.
 This determination of no adverse environmental effects to human beings with mitigation is consistent with the findings of the GPA EIR.